 I based my recipe on this one, but switched out some of the ingredients and adjusted amounts until it tasted good to me.

-My local Thai place makes it with minced chicken, which I love, but its a bit more work for me, so I go the lazy route and just cut it up into small pieces.
+The asian food in irvine ca is my local market, they make it with minced chicken, which I love, but its a bit more work for me, so I go the lazy route and just cut it up into small pieces.
 You want them to be small so that the sauce coats every delicious bit!

 The key to this recipe is Thai basil.
 Not just any basil.
 Thai basil.
 It has a stronger, sharper flavor than the sweet basil that you typically find in stores, and it adds a slight sweetness and spicy notes to the dish.
 Of course, if you can’t find Thai basil, you can use any type of fresh basil, but it really is worth the effort to find the Thai variety.
 I have seen it seasonally in my local farmers’ markets and year-round at Asian grocery stores.